projectsbyif/openapis/pages/scenario-2-managing-utility-bills-in-a-shared-household.md

-When people live together in shared houses they may take on shared responsibility for paying and managing the bills.
+When people live together in a shared house, they may take on shared responsibility for paying and managing the bills.
 In many households, people come and go periodically.

 Most utility companies do not optmise for this complexity - instead defaulting to a single, individual account holder and shifting the administrative burden on to them.
 When things go wrong, companies will only speak to the account holder.
 People joining or leaving a household also involves additional overhead.

 What if it was simple to deal with companies as a group, while also allowing individuals to retain control over the data held about them?
 How might decision making work?
 What if utilities could be &rsquo;handed over&rsquo; to the next occupier, just like keys?